codelister/forex-proxy/README.md

 - Runbook exists to ensure smooth on-call experience

 ### Regarding the api
-- The api can handle more than 2 currencies.
-For simplicity, the service making the api call will only support 2 currencies.
 - If the api is not working, should the user get an old value or an error?
     - If old value, should we let them know it's old?
 - If the api is too flaky, maybe a separate job can deal with collecting fresh exchange rates and persist it in our cache or db.
     - The cheapest solution is probably just an in-memory cache.
         - 5 instances with their own in-memory cache could lead to inconsistency
             - If that's important, we should probably have a centralized database storing the exchange rates.
-- If the api is prone to hitting rate limits, caching is a good solution.

 ### Response models
 - JSON responses with minimal customization